Namrata-AMI/Namrata-AMI/README.md

 - 👋 Hi, I’m Namrata Teshwer
 - 👀 I’m interested in software development and a MERN stack developer.
+Looking forward to learn more and grow.
 - 🌱 I’m currently learning C++ (Data Structures and algorithms)
 - 💞️ I’m looking to collaborate and to learn and develop amazing things
 - 📫 How to reach me at - Namrata-AMI , https://www.linkedin.com/in/namrata-teshwer-b17467285/ , namratateshwer@gmail.com